PaulFremont3/SIVZ_coexistence/Codes/trait_data/README.md

 This folder contains all R codes necessary to generate life history traits models.
 Note that all data is already in the file so you can directly run models in the `Models/` folder.
+When running codes in the `trait_data` folder, it will replace the original files but they should be identical.

 All simulations were run on the Zaratan HPC cluster of the University of Maryland (https://hpcc.umd.edu/hpcc/zaratan.html).